gwuhaolin/chrome-render/README.md

 [![Dependency Status](https://david-dm.org/gwuhaolin/chrome-render.svg?style=flat-square)](https://npmjs.org/package/chrome-render)

 # chrome-render
-General server render base on [Headless chrome](https://www.chromestatus.com/feature/5678767817097216), render any web page render data in browser in server for SEO or other optimizes.
+General server render base on [Headless chrome](https://www.chromestatus.com/feature/5678767817097216), render any SPA(render data in browser) in server for SEO or other optimizes.

 ## Use
 1. install it from npm by `npm i chrome-render`